charmander/razorleaf/README.md

 ## Configuration

-Options can be passed to `Template.prototype.render` as a second argument.
+Options can be passed to the `Template` constructor as a second argument.
 The possible options are:

  - `doctype`: The DTD that should be used, defaulting to `<!DOCTYPE html>`.